 - Psycho-social needs, and how to create a nurturing place and respond in difficult situations

-- Last days and hours, and strategies to use in caring for the dying person and family
+- Last days and hours, and strategies to use when caring for the dying person and family

 - Self-care and compassion fatigue, and ways to care for yourself

 - The health care team, and strategies for advocating and communicating

 Boost your students’ learning with these podcasts on the principles and practices of hospice palliative care.
 Open access to our extensive podcast library means students can listen and learn at school, at home or when they travel – as many times as they want!
 Podcast topics include standard assessment tools, enhancing comfort, psycho-social care, grief, dementia and bereavement.

 Experience the warm educational style of teaching in these instructional videos to enhance classroom learning with videos from leaders in hospice palliative care.
 The videos expand a student’s understanding of hospice palliative care concepts and issues, help prepare students for projects and study guide activities, and develop a deeper understanding of the experiences of dying.